A Soldier's Tale: Release

-A Soldier's Tale was first released on 16 June 1988 in New Zealand.
-It was later released to home video in the United States in 1992.
+It was released to home video in the United States in 1992.

 Reception

 TV Guide reviewed the film, writing that " An interesting but slight character study, A SOLDIER'S TALE highlights the corrupt morality of wartime."
 A reviewer for The Missoulian was dismissive, as they felt that it was "a talky bore".
 John Koch of The Boston Globe called it "well-made, tough-minded and memorable".